gncnpk/OmegleToolkit/README.md

 # Omegle Toolkit
-A toolkit designed to ensure a smooth experience on Omegle.
+A toolkit designed to ensure a smooth and safe experience on Omegle.

 ## Features
 * Blacklisted phrases detection and automatically skips